The Most Gorgeous Waterfall in Every State

 New York: Rainbow Falls

 Niagara Falls is impressive, but for sheer gorgeousness the prize goes to magical Watkins Glen and its 19 waterfalls, including the fairytale-like Rainbow Falls.
-(Read about more enchanting places that look straight out of a fairy tale.)
 Located in the Finger Lakes region, Watkins Glen was created when an ancient stream carved a gorge of 200-foot cliffs and undulating, layered rock.
 A pathway of tunnels, bridges, and stairs spring up out of the landscape (or perhaps they were built by elves?) and wind over and under the falls along a narrow passage.
+Though your trip to the fantasy land of Rainbow Falls can’t last forever, you can visit these other enchanting places that look straight out of a fairy tale.

 North Carolina: Turtleback Falls